SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2018-01-18-how-do-i-publish-a-shiny-app-on-the-sesync-server.md

 ---

 To publish a R shiny application on the SESYNC server, your files will need to be copied from your working directory to the shiny-apps-data shared folder (__/nfs/shiny-apps-data on RStudio Server__).
-Please contact SESYNC IT staff if you would like to host an app on SESYNC's Shiny Server.
+Please contact SESYNC IT staff if you would like to host an app on SESYNC's Shiny Server for the duration of your project's lifecycle.

 ## Synchronizing changes between development and published version
 To sync changes to the application between your working directory (which we will call the _development version_ of the app) and shiny-apps-data (the _published version_), it is recommended that you use GitLab.
 Here are the basic steps: